 According to Sumner, if one thing epitomized the values and intentions of the founding generations, it was a complete rejection of Empire and everything associated with it.

 To express this in terms of today: We vividly remember G. W. Bush defending the wars abroad, claiming we need to defend ourselves from enemies who “hate us because we are free.”
 But what is the meaning of our freedom?
 That’s what this speech considers.
 Freedom is not just a word.
-It’s not just something we say we are.
-When you look closely at what freedom really means to us, it becomes apparent that militarism of the kind our country currently pursues is utterly inconsistent and incompatible with our unique principles.
+It’s not just something to say we have.
+When you look closely at what freedom truly means to us, it becomes apparent that militarism of the kind our country currently pursues is utterly inconsistent with it.
 On the rationale of “defending our freedom”, we are abandoning our freedom.
-And at this point in history, the history of our country and of the world, there is a very real danger that this freedom, once abandoned, will never be recovered, at least not by us, and not for a painfully long time.
+And at this point in history – that of our country and that of the world – there is a very real danger that this freedom, once abandoned, will not be recovered for a painfully long time.

-Sumner’s speech crescendos, reaching a climax in Section III, especially the last three paragraphs, included below.
+Sumner’s speech crescendos, reaching a climax in Section III, and especially in the last three paragraphs included below.
 For the full speech, see this link or this link.
-The title suggest that, despite having militarily defeated Spain in the Spanish-American War, the U.S. was in danger of being conquered by imperialism, as Spain had been previously.
+The title suggests that, despite having militarily defeated Spain in the Spanish-American War, the U.S. was in danger of being conquered by imperialism, as Spain had been previously.

 * * *